Some proms are back, with masks, testing and distancing

-BOSTON (AP) — A minor league baseball stadium.
+BOSTON — A minor league baseball stadium.
 A negative coronavirus test and absolutely no slow dancing.

 Those are just a few of the unusual requirements for a high school prom happening in Manchester, New Hampshire, later this month, one of many school districts across the country struggling to navigate holding the formal dance in the second year of the pandemic.